Extension of the Tauern Railway Line,

 Client: Austrian Railways Infrastructure Construction AG

 The project consists of a double-track railway extension of a 4.7 km long section, and includes line straightening.
-Main structures are the 3.0 km long Schloßalm Tunnel, which is excavated using primarily the mining technique, and the 136 m long Anger Gorge Bridge.
-The latter is designed as an arch bridge with nine fields.
+Main structures are the 3.0 km long Schloßalm Tunnel, which was excavated using primarily the mining technique, and the 136 m long Anger Gorge Bridge.
+The latter is designed as an arch bridge with nine spans.